lemolemo11/13ProMax/Draft_ideasA02.md

 This qualified my logic in thinking this iPhone 13 "Pro Max" would significantly *outperform my experiences had with my Father's standard iPhone13*.

+I caught the bus towards home and started test filming.
+That's when I first noticed something was wrong.
+The screen had a strong color cast when viewed from an angle - "bright pink".
+It did not look bright and vivid in the daylight, like my Father's iPhone 13 standard edition.
+The UI did not move very fluid/smooth when I saw it in the day, either.
+Sometimes it would studtter a lot, for example, if I were scrolling through text - after flicking the screen to scroll; the scrolling would de-celerate in a jittery motion.\
+\
+For me, this was a shock.
+I thought this was a mistake.
+That same day I took the bus back to the mall and told the staff there that I was not happy with the quality of the display on the device.\
+The staff member communicated with the technician who also works there, and came back to me saying: "the technician has an understanding that nothing is wrong with the phone itself, so they cannot refund me".
+I was also told that the phone has an LCD panel, as opposed to an OLED panel.
+Later I looked at the "Settings app" to discover that the device has a non-genuine LCD panel as opposed to the 120Hz *Pro Motion* display advertised on apple's website.\
+The device also had some other parts replaced as well:
+ - The battery
+ - The Camera
+ - The Display

+I grew concerned that I was never told the phone had been refurbished from spare parts.\
+Based on the market prices on trademe, this phone seemed like it was priced higher than what the average second-hand price is for a mint condition device from a single-owner (see bottom of page for example listings).\
+- This phone more expensive than the majority of sold iPhone 13 Pro Max 256GB phones (on TradeMe) in mint condition without having any repairs done on them.
+- This sale took place outside of trademe (I had no idea this shop was also the store-front for their trademe page).
+This means I not only paid for a refurbished phone higher than market-rates -- but I also paid the $999 price without the 5.9% TradeMe success fee for this device ($58.94).
+- I came to this shop because they claimed they provide a 3 month warranty, and I had confidence that they would act in a reputable fashion.
+However, after discovering their TradeMe page, **I realised that on their TradeMe store many of their devices state they have had refurbished/replaced components.
+Something that was not stated anywhere in their physical store in the Mall.** *I even found my own phone on their page, but it was taken down before I had a chance to capture the page.* I have gathered evidence of the lack of signage and it is at the bottom of this article.

+>> ## My remarks
+>>> For the price I paid (above market rate by around $200 + ~$50 success fee), I expected a device that would perform how it should.
+But, instead I received a phone with a screen that doesn't perform the way I would expect.\
+In correspondence with ServicePlus - Christchurch's Authorised Apple Service Provider (AASP) - **I was given a quote for $694.00 for parts and labour in replacing the 3rd party display.**\
+I feel as though I have been misled about the condition of the device before purchasing.
+The display being lesser-quality defeats the purpose of buying the "Pro Max" model for doing videography outside...
+And the price I paid seems like the sale was "taking advantage of this non-obvious yet decision-making information".\
+I have listed in a section below various other trademe auctions for iPhones that have had no parts replaced, and all in immaculate condition for prices far below what this store had charged me.
+I believed when I was purchasing from this store that I was purchasing a very good product at a price that indicates the quality of the phone and its 3 month warranty.

 <br>